The challenge of fast growth is even more terrifying and complicated when your scope is spread across the globe.

 The US is more aggressive about the growth mindset, where short-term growth goals make founders look out to 18 months instead of 3 years.
 There’s also truth in the sayings about the US-based VC’s and angels about growth goals.
 The West Coast looks for user growth, where the East Coast looks at P&L and budgets, and the UK looks at time to profitability.

 Within the US alone, there were regional differences in what investors were looking for.

-Selling products in new markets is where your global growth strategy will face a make-or-break examination.
-And this exam is a test you might not be able to afford to sit twice.
+Selling products in new markets is where your global growth strategy will face a make-or-break moment.

 Pricing your services globally has a big impact on potential growth.